 Note: Mailed payments may take longer to process and will delay service restoration.

 A final water meter reading is required as part of a real estate closing.
-Here’s what to do:
+Here is what to do:

 • Meter staff will schedule and perform the final meter reading.